Kotlin on AWS Lambda

 Course Overview

-This hands-on training focuses on building serverless applications using Kotlin on AWS Lambda.
-Designed for intermediate Kotlin developers, this course dives into writing, deploying, and managing AWS Lambda functions while using AWS CDK for infrastructure as code.
+This hands-on training equips your team to build serverless applications using Kotlin on AWS Lambda.
+Designed for intermediate Kotlin developers, this course covers writing, deploying, and managing AWS Lambda functions while using AWS CDK for infrastructure as code.

 This training assumes prior Kotlin knowledge (completion of Kotlin Crash Course or Bite-Size Kotlin Training, or equivalent experience).

-- Set up AWS CDK with Kotlin to deploy Lambda functions and infrastructure.
+- Automate infrastructure using AWS CDK with Kotlin to deploy Lambda functions and supporting resources as code.

-- Work with various Lambda triggers: API Gateway, EventBridge, SQS, SNS, DynamoDB Streams, and S3.
+- Connect Lambda to any AWS event source — API Gateway, EventBridge, SQS, SNS, DynamoDB Streams, and S3 — to build event-driven architectures.

 Course Structure